Inspiration-Lynn/MIT-6.s081-notes/6.s081_notes/2-OperatingSystemOrganization.md

 ### # xv6

-- Xv6 runs on a multi-core1 RISC-V microprocessor, and much of its low-level functionality (for example, its process implementation) is specific to RISC-V.
+- Xv6 runs on a multi-core RISC-V microprocessor, and much of its low-level functionality (for example, its process implementation) is specific to RISC-V.
   - RISC-V is a 64-bit CPU, and xv6 is written in “LP64” C.

 ## 2.1 Abstracting physical resources